 The image was erected in 2000 by a local businessman called Sisirchandra Weerakoddy.

 When I looked at the trees around the Hanuman image, I saw some small cradles with toy babies hanging on the trees around.
 Later, I was found out that people believe that Hanuman can fulfill their wish of having a child if they tie a cradle to the tree around him.
 Faith – can take so many shapes.

 Read More – Journey in the footsteps of Hanuman

 Jungle beach nearby is one of those small hidden beaches next to a hill in a jungle.
 It is a tiny beach surrounded by rocks.
 However, it is a buzzing beach with many people lounging around.

 You need to go down about 200-300 meters to reach the Jungle beach.
 Half of the way is unpaved and second half has stairs leading to the beach.
 There are monkeys waiting for you to offer them some food.
 Jungle beach is not really a secret beach as guidebooks would tell you.
 However, it is tucked away in the corner and you have to make some effort to reach it.
 There are basic shacks and beach beds.

 A good place to spend some secluded time with the sea.

 - Wear comfortable shoes and walk around.
 It is a small fort that you can easily walk around.

 - There are ample food outlets so you need not worry about food or water.

 - Do walk on the walls for best views preferably at Sunset time.

-- Locals recommend Galle for antique shops – do check them out.
+- Locals recommend it for antique shops – do check them out.

-- There are many hotels that you can stay at in Galle.
+- There are many hotels in Galle that you can stay at.
 I stayed at Hikka Tranz by Cinnamon at Hikkaduwa which is 15-20 mins drive away.
 On my second visit, I stayed at Amari Galle.
 Check out more Hotels in Galle.

-- When I visited both the museums were closed for renovation, do check them when you visit Galle.
+- When I visited both the museums were closed for renovation, do check them when you visit.